 One of the most significant decisions you'll make as a parent is selecting a school for your child.
-Your child's school's guiding impact during their formative years is critical to their current and future well-being and success.
-It develops their self-esteem, decides their academic path, and aids in the development of their faith.
-This is a serious obligation for us.
-We consider it an honour.
+The guiding influence of your child's school during their formative years is essential to their success now and in the future.
+It helps them build their faith while also determining their academic route and self-worth.
+We have a big responsibility here.
+It's something we value highly.

 Units of Inquiry